Napheesa Collier: 2025 season

 On May 28, 2025, Collier was named the Western Conference Player of the Week for the league.
 The award noted she "opened the season averaging 29.5 points, 7.3 rebounds, 2.5 assists, 1.8 steals and 1.3 blocks in 35.0 minutes per game, helping Minnesota to its best start since 2017."
 Collier missed the May 30, 2025, game against the Phoenix Mercury because of a sore knee.

 On June 29, Collier was named as an All-Star and announced as team captain for the 2025 WNBA All-Star Game, her first captaincy in her WNBA career.

 She was named the Western Conference Player of the Month for May, June, and July.

 At the conclusion of the 2025 season she had become the second WNBA player to join the 50-40-90 club after Elena Delle Donne had done so in as Collier ended the season with shooting percentages of 53% from the field, 40% from three, and 91% from the free throw line.

+The New York Times (The Athletic) named Collier as one of the 20 most admired leaders in sports from 2025, quoting UConn's Andrea Hudy on Collier's efficiency, excellence and professionalism: "She shows up, treats people well and competes with a quiet ruthlessness that makes her impact unmistakable".

+2026 season

+Collier winning a jump ball against the Las Vegas Aces in August 2026.

+In April 2026, Collier re-signed with the Minnesota Lynx.
+After being out for recovery from surgery on both of her ankles, she returned to the court in the July 22, 2026, game against the Seattle Storm, scoring 24 points and 10 rebounds.
+Collier is one of three WNBA players featured in the ESPN documentary series Life in the W released over All-Star weekend and filmed during the 2025 season.

 Overseas

+Collier with Fenerbahçe in October 2023, prior to winning the 2024 EuroLeague championship.

 Collier played for Lattes-Montpellier in France in 2021, where she was part of the team that won the Coupe De France Finale in Paris.

 In 2023, Collier played for Fenerbahçe in the Turkish Super League on a short-term contract, along with her Lynx teammate, Kayla McBride.
 During her short time with the team, she was named Most Valuable Player in the SuperCup Women championship.
 She returned to the team in January 2024.
 She was part of the team that won the club's second straight EuroLeague Women championship in April 2024.
 Collier had 33 points in the final, which was the second highest ever.